-First- and second-round competition takes place May 6-7 and features four teams playing in a single-elimination format.
-The winner of each site advances to super-regional competition May 13 or 14.
+First- and second-round competition takes place May 5-6 or 6-7 and features four teams playing in a single-elimination format.
+The winner of each site advances to super-regional competition May 12 or 13.
 Each super-regional site will feature two teams playing a single-elimination format.
-The super-regional winners advance to the Khan Outdoor Tennis Complex in Champaign, Illinois, where the eight teams will compete for the national championship May 19-22.
-The event will be hosted by the University of Illinois at Urbana-Champaign.
+The super-regional winners advance to the USTA National Campus in Orlando, Florida, where the eight teams will compete for the national championship May 18-20.
+This year’s event will be conducted jointly with the NCAA Divisions II and III Men’s and Women’s Tennis Championships and hosted by the University of Central Florida and the Greater Orlando Sports Commission.

 The matches shall be regulation dual matches.
 Three doubles matches consisting of six-game sets will be played for one team point, followed by six singles matches, each valued at one team point; played the best of three sets.
 No-ad scoring will be used and a seven-point tiebreaker (first to seven points, must win by two points) will be played at six-games-all.
 The team winning four or more team points advances in the championship bracket.

-Thirty conferences receive automatic qualification into the 2022 NCAA Division I Men’s Tennis Championship.
+Thirty-one conferences receive automatic qualification into the 2023 NCAA Division I Men's Tennis Championships.
 Each conference and its automatic qualifier are listed below.

 Atlantic Coast – Virginia

 Big South – Presbyterian

 Big Ten – Ohio State

 Big 12 – TCU